octa-one/Alcubierre/README.md

     }
 }
 ```
-The `com.github.octaone.alcubierre:alcubierre` module contains a standard set of Actions and Reducers for them.
+The `space.octaone.alcubierre:alcubierre` module contains a standard set of Actions and Reducers for them.

 ## Entry point
 The entry point is the interface to interact with the navigation library from your code.